 When the heat rises in the city, there’s nowhere better to unwind after dark than on one of Rome’s best rooftop bars.
 But which is the best Roman rooftop bar for you?
 What are the Rome rooftop bar prices like, which are the cheapest Rome rooftop bars, and what should you be drinking to make the most of your evening?
 Fear not dear reader, I’ve been trawling Rome’s best rooftop bars all year to quench your curiosity!

-1. The Court – Rome’s most iconic garden bar, overlooking the Colosseum
+1. The Court – Rome garden bar overlooking the Colosseum

 This guide to the best rooftop bars in Rome starts with The Court, one of the most breathtaking garden bars in the city, thanks to its exclusive location right in front of the Colosseum.
 This is a ground-floor bar on a raised, private platform with enviable views of Rome’s most famous monument, and an exclusive vibe thanks to its presence in one of Rome’s swankiest hotels, Hotel Palazzo Manfredi.